FiB3/ssjs-vsc/README.md

 - None: disable code integration.

 **Setup Cheatsheet:**
-1) Run `Create Config` command to create your setup file (and store SFMC Credentials safely).
+1) Run `Create Config` command withing VSCode to create your setup file (and store SFMC Credentials safely).
 2) Finish setting up your setup file.
 3) Run `Deploy Dev Page` command that will help you to deploy your Dev environment in Cloud Page.